How is testicular cancer diagnosed?

 If you have signs or symptoms that suggest testicular cancer, your doctor will want to take a complete medical history to check for risk factors and to learn more about your symptoms.
 Then the doctor will do a physical exam.
 During the exam, the doctor will feel the testicles for any swelling, tenderness, or lumps.
 The doctor will also feel your belly for swollen lymph nodes, which could be a sign that the cancer has spread.

 Ultrasound uses sound waves to make pictures of internal organs.
 This is often the first test done if the doctor thinks you might have a problem with your testicle.
 An ultrasound can help doctors tell if a lump (or mass) is solid or filled with fluid.
 If the lump is solid, it is more likely to be cancer.

 This is a very easy test to have, and it uses no x-rays.
-You just lie on a table while a flat wand is moved over the skin of the scrotum.
-Usually, the skin on your scrotum is coated with gel first.
+You just lie on a table while a flat wand (called a transducer) is moved over the skin of the scrotum.
+Usually, the skin is coated with gel first.

-Certain blood tests can help diagnose testicular cancer.
-Many cancers make proteins (called tumor markers) that can be found in the blood.
+Many testicular cancers make proteins (called tumor markers) that can be found in the blood.
 These include alpha-fetoprotein (AFP) and human chorionic gonadotropin (HCG).

-The levels of these tumor markers might also be used to help tell which type of testicular cancer it might be, how much cancer is present, how well treatment is working, and whether the cancer has come back.
+The levels of these tumor markers might also help tell which type of testicular cancer it might be, how much cancer is present, how well treatment is working, and whether the cancer has come back.

 Surgery to diagnose testicular cancer

 Most types of cancer are diagnosed by removing a small piece of the tumor and looking at it under a microscope for cancer cells.
 This is known as a biopsy.
-But a biopsy is rarely done for a testicular lump because it might risk spreading the cancer and because the doctor can often get a good idea of whether it is cancer based on the ultrasound and blood tumor marker tests.
+But a biopsy is rarely done for a testicular tumor because the doctor can often get a good idea of whether it is cancer based on the ultrasound and blood tumor marker tests.
 There is also concern that putting a needle into the tumor through the skin of the scrotum could spread cancer if it is present.

-All of the tissue removed will be sent to the lab and looked at for cancer cells.
+The tissue removed is sent to the lab and looked at for cancer cells.

 Imaging tests create pictures of the inside of your body.
-Ultrasound of the testicles, described above, is a type of imaging test.
-Other imaging tests might be done after cancer is found to learn how far it has spread, to help show if treatment is working, or to check for signs of cancer coming back after treatment.
+They are also used to help show if treatment is working and to check for signs of cancer coming back after treatment.

-Chest x-ray: This is a plain x-ray of your chest to see if the cancer has spread to your lungs or to lymph nodes around the chest.
-If the x-ray is normal, you probably don’t have cancer in your lungs.
-But most doctors feel a CT scan can better show whether the cancer has spread to the chest.
+A plain x-ray of your chest may be done to see if the cancer has spread to your lungs or to lymph nodes in the chest.
+If the x-ray result is normal, you probably don’t have cancer in your lungs.
+But more often a CT scan is done instead to see if the cancer has spread to the chest.

 Before the scan, you might be asked to drink a liquid that contains a dye to help outline structures in your body.
 Or the dye may be put into a vein.
 The dye may make you feel warm and flushed.
 A few people are allergic and get hives.
 Rarely, there can be more serious problems, like trouble breathing and low blood pressure.
 Be sure to tell the doctor if you have ever had a problem with a dye used for x-rays or if you have any allergies.